-These are the best running smartwatches you can buy right now
+These are the best running watches you can buy right now

 Best running watches: How to decide

-Choosing the best running watch will depend on a few key factors, including your battery life needs, feature preferences, and budget.
-Most runners will find the Garmin Forerunner 245 Music to be the best option.
-It's a mid-level running watch that covers the essentials without breaking the bank.
-Of course, there are cheaper options, but you're going to score an amazing set of features for the price.
-It also offers a full week of battery life, which will be more than sufficient for a lot of people.
+When shopping for the best running watch, there are several factors to consider, including your battery life needs, feature preferences, and budget.
+Most dedicated runners will find the Garmin Forerunner 245 Music the best option.
+It's a mid-level running watch that covers all the essentials without breaking the bank.
+Of course, there are cheaper options out there, but you're going to receive a solid set of features for the price.
+It also offers a whole week of battery life, which will be more than enough for most runners.

 If you feel like something's missing from the Forerunner 245 Music, you could always consider one of the more advanced options on this list.
-On the other hand, if you're new to all this, you might want the bare minimum when it comes to a running watch.
+While you might spend more for a premium pick, keep in mind that these are some of the best running watches you can buy right now.
+With that said, if you're new to all this, you might want the bare minimum from your wearable.
 No matter what you're looking for, there's a running smartwatch out there for everyone.

 Credits — The team that worked on this guide